eoliphan/valence/README.md

 # valence

-A small set of utilities for working with Datomic Ions
+A set of utilities for working with Datomic Cloud and Ions.
+Includes integrations with some common libraries as well as implementations of a few features that are similar to what's available in on-prem.

+This is also a bit of an experiment with better ways to manage libs with Clojure deps.
+Being liberated from .jars makes even more fine grained libraries more feasible.
+So here we'll try to allow you to pull in exactly what you need and no more.

 * Logging: A [Timbre](https://github.com/ptaoussanis/timbre) appender
 for the Ion [cast logging](https://docs.datomic.com/cloud/ions/ions-monitoring.html#java-logging)
 * Reitit-based Routing: COMING SOON
+* Datomic log processing (a lá on-prem's tx-report-queue): COMING SOON

 ## Usage